 Weighted blankets are different from any other blanket.
 They come in a variety of weights and include several different types of fillers and materials, making the cleaning process a bit different than other blankets.
 Keep in mind, when it comes to washing the Casper Weighted Blanket, we recommend spot cleaning only.

-We’ve listed out the basic instructions for washing a weighted blanket below.
+We’ve listed out the basic instructions for washing a machine washable weighted blanket below.

 When in doubt, follow the instructions on your blanket’s label.
 If you have specific questions, you can always contact the manufacturer for more details.

 Weighted blankets are made from a variety of materials that have specific washing needs.
 To check what material your blanket is made out of, check the label.

 Below are specific washing instructions for the most common weighted blanket materials.